kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 ### Known Limitations
 1. The maximum number of NUMA nodes that Topology Manager allows is 8.
 With more than 8 NUMA nodes there will be a state explosion when trying to enumerate the possible NUMA affinities and generating their hints.

 2. The scheduler is not topology-aware, so it is possible to be scheduled on a node and then fail on the node due to the Topology Manager.

+3. Currently, the Device Manager and the CPU Manager are the only components to adopt the Topology Manager's HintProvider interface.
+This means that NUMA alignment can only be achieved for resources managed by the CPU Manager and the Device Manager.
+Memory or Hugepages are currently not considered by the Topology Manager for NUMA alignment.

 {{% /capture %}}